Latest update: 2020-04-15 17:21:52

 - to do an internship with a licensed speech therapist (see infra "2 degrees).
 Internship with a practitioner").

-To go further Article L. 4341-2 of the Public Health Code.
+For further information: Article L. 4341-2 of the Public Health Code.

 To be recognized as a professionally qualified person, the individual must hold one of the following qualifications, diplomas or certificates: